Last updated: April 19, 2021

 Ministry-authorized Work Experience elective courses provide students with opportunities to further explore career areas and to develop or practice job readiness, employability, or job-specific skills.
 The Work Experience Program Guide provides additional information about Ministry-authorized Work Experience programming.

 Students in Grades 10-12 can start formal trades training through the Industry Training Authority and earn credits towards Graduation.
-Youth Train in Trades programming provide students with access to industry training and are usually offered through partnerships between school districts and post-secondary institutions.
+Youth Train in Trades programming (PDF) provide students with access to industry training and are usually offered through partnerships between school districts and post-secondary institutions.
 Students who successfully complete a Youth Train in Trades program earn credit towards both high school Graduation and a post-secondary credential.

-For students in Grades 10-12, Youth Work in Trades provides skill development through practical, hands-on work experience.
+For students in Grades 10-12, Youth Work in Trades (PDF) provides skill development through practical, hands-on work experience.
 Students enrolled in these courses go to work as trades apprentices and attend high school at the same time.
 Students formally register with the Industry Training Authority as Youth Apprentices and in addition to earning 16 Graduation credits, some may also qualify for a Youth Work in Trades Award.

 A Career Zone is a group of courses, certifications and work opportunities that B.C. high schools can develop to help students in Grades 11 and 12 get ready to pursue a career within a particular industry, while still meeting provincial requirements for graduation.